abhisheksinghvi09/RectAIfy/frontend/README.md

 ## 📄 License

-This project is part of the RealityCheck platform.
+This project is part of the RectAIfy platform.
 See the main project license for details.